Long Distance Friendship

 I have a love/hate relationship with Facebook.
 Tonight the “love” side of Facebook is weighing a little heavier.
 It is because of Facebook that I found out about Kim’s passing.
 It’s also because of Facebook that I got to see just how much Kim meant to her many online friends.
 It’s obvious she made a real difference to many people in her online life.
 I know she made a difference to me…in many ways.

 For now, I am embracing Facebook.
 Facebook is helping me grieve.
 It’s on Facebook where I would keep in touch with Kim, and it’s on Facebook where I have been able to leave a message of condolence on her page in the hopes that her family read it.
-Facebook has allowed me to connect with other mutual long-time online friends of Kim and I again.
+Facebook has allowed me to connect with other mutual long-time online friends of Kim and me again.
 Chatting with these online friends, and sharing our memories of Kim, is comforting.
-With them, there is an true understanding of how it feels to lose an online friend.
+With them, there is a true understanding of how it feels to lose an online friend.

 How ironic that this was the last message I received from Kim on Facebook.
 She was asking me to vote for her in an online contest: